COSC-499-W2023/year-long-project-team-5/docs/weekly logs/beck_corkle_log.md

 ## All of my features for **this week**
 ### **Feature**: Create a dark and light mode website favicon
-- **Description**: We havve been using the default react favicon, so I made one for us, in black and white.
+- **Description**: We have been using the default react favicon, so I made one for us, in black and white.
 It dynamically changes based on your system theme
 - **Issue number**: #223
 - **Context**: